At a glance: Learn how to automatically share data from AppsFlyer to Mixpanel, a product analytics platform.

 The Integration Tab is divided into different sections as described below.

-Mixpanel connects with AppsFlyer via a unique Token.
-If you don't already have it, you must obtain it from Mixpanel to continue with the integration or follow the steps below.
+- *token: Mixpanel connects with AppsFlyer via a unique Token.
+If you don't already have it, you must obtain it from Mixpanel to continue with the integration.

 - Login to your Mixpanel account at: https://mixpanel.com/login/